domRiddle/ASF/Compilation.md

 ## Tags

-`master` branch is not guaranteed to be in a state that allows successful compilation or flawless ASF run in the first place, since it's development branch just like stated in our **[release cycle](https://github.com/JustArchi/ArchiSteamFarm/wiki/Release-cycle)**.
+`master` branch is not guaranteed to be in a state that allows successful compilation or flawless ASF execution in the first place, since it's development branch just like stated in our **[release cycle](https://github.com/JustArchi/ArchiSteamFarm/wiki/Release-cycle)**.
 If you want to compile ASF from source, then you should use appropriate **[tag](https://github.com/JustArchi/ArchiSteamFarm/tags)** for that purpose, which guarantees at least successful compilation, and also flawless execution (if build was marked as stable release).

 ---